Trade directory · Philadelphia metro · Pennsylvania

 Licensing Requirements

-PA Home Improvement Contractor License required for projects over $5,000.
-Must pass written exam, provide financial statements, maintain $50,000 surety bond.
-License renewed every 2 years.
-Additional Philadelphia business license required for work within city limits.
+Pennsylvania Home Improvement Contractor Registration required for projects over $5,000.
+Must pass business law exam, provide proof of insurance, and maintain $50,000 surety bond.
+License renewal required every 2 years with continuing education.
+Additional Philadelphia business license required.

 §2